-Limi valley trek is perhaps most dramatic and picturesque scenery in the Nepalese Himalaya.
+Limi valley trek is perhaps the most dramatic and picturesque scenery in the Nepalese Himalaya.
 You will have face to face the view of Beautiful mountains through forests, hills and tiny villages.
-Limi valley trek is a part of Great Himalayan Trail (GHT) of Nepal and it is a great sense of anticipation builds as you trek up the Dolpo valley, passing through intriguing tiny villages, Buddhist monasteries.
+Limi valley trek is a part of the Great Himalayan Trail (GHT) of Nepal and it is a great sense of anticipation builds as you trek up the Dolpo valley, passing through intriguing tiny villages, Buddhists monasteries.

 Limi valley trek includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Abundant flora and fauna, Centuries older Buddhist monasteries, The challenging Nara La pass (4620 m), Observation of the remoteness of Nepal, Various species of flora and fauna, Panoramic views of Snowy peaks, Ancient and isolated villages, Buddhist monasteries, Enthralling culture and tradition.

 Wilderness Limi valley trek is suitable for any walker looking for a something more challenging route in the far western part of Nepal but it does not require special training experience.
 If you are healthy and can walk about 5 hours daily, you can complete Limi valley trek easily.
 However, daily jogging or walking exercise is useful before you depart.
 Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
 Along the routes, you can walk at your own pace, with plenty of stops for resting.

 Juphal – Numa la and Baga la pass, Sey Phoksundo lake.

 March, April, May, June, September, October and November.